 (7.8)

-With this notation, the piezoelectric effect of equation 7.2 can be generalized to a relation between the polarization in the direction i and the mechanical stresses using the piezoelectric moduli dijk (Urban 2014, p.
+With this notation, the piezoelectric effect of Eqn.
+7.2 can be generalized to a relationship between the polarization in the direction i and the mechanical stresses using the piezoelectric moduli dijk (Urban 2014, p.
 61):

 Pi=dijk∙σjk, i,j,k=1,2,3